Labour Party (New Caledonia)

 The Labour Party (Parti travailliste, PT) is a New Caledonian political party established on 18 November 2007.
 It is radically pro-independence and backed by the trade union Union of Kanak and Exploited Workers (USTKE).
 It is considered close to the French alterglobalization movement led by José Bové.

 Elections

 The PT supported two candidates in the 2007 French legislative election.
 Louis Kotra Uregei obtained 5.45% in New Caledonia's 1st constituency and François-Xavier Apock obtained 6.20% in New Caledonia's 2nd constituency.

-In the latest legislative election of May 10, 2009, it won 7.97% of the vote and 3 seats in the Congress of New Caledonia.
+In the legislative election of May 10, 2009, it won 7.97% of the vote and 3 seats in the Congress of New Caledonia.
 It won 11.97% in the North Province and 20.06% in the Loyalty Islands.